oumayma-yakoubi/LangChainDefinitionsGenerator/README.md

 On Linux (or WSL), the models will be stored at /usr/share/ollama/.ollama/models

-Specify the exact version of the model of interest as such ollama pull vicuna:13b-v1.5-16k-q4_0 (View the various tags for the Vicuna model in this instance)
+- Specify the exact version of the model of interest as such ollama pull vicuna:13b-v1.5-16k-q4_0
-To view all pulled models, use ollama list
+- To view all pulled models, use ollama list
-To chat directly with a model from the command line, use ollama run <name-of-model>
+- To chat directly with a model from the command line, use ollama run <name-of-model>
-View the Ollama documentation for more commands.
+- View the Ollama documentation for more commands.
 Run ollama help in the terminal to see available commands too.